Recording a kernel trace

 Use with Fuchsia Tracing

 Fuchsia's tracing system supports collecting kernel trace records through the ktrace_provider trace provider.
-For documentation of Fuchsia's tracing system see the documentation in Fuchsia tracing system.
+For more information about Fuchsia's tracing system, see Fuchsia tracing system.